How to group and ungroup data

 The ungroup

-method is the inverse of group_by
+method is the opposite of group_by

 The example below shows how ungroup